MetanoKid/coding-scars/_drafts/log-window-3.md

   - Class Library
   - Filter
   - System
+  - Checkbox
 series: Log window from scratch
 ---

 Welcome to a new entry in the _Log window from scratch_ series, dear reader!

-In the previous entry we converted our WPF window into a `Class Library` and created a _host program_ that consumed it.
+In the previous entry we converted our WPF window into a `Class Library` and created a _host program_ that used it to display some sample messages.
 This time, we'll expose some configuration to the _host program_ and add some new functionality to the window.
 This way we can support several projects and make it more useful.

 Ready?
 Set?
 Go!